gabswb/radix-sort/README.md

 to compile this project:
  - mkdir build && cd buil
- - cmake .. -G "<generator>"
+ - cmake .. -G "generator"
  - make

+generator should be for exemple MinGW Makefiles or Ninja ...

 then run the project with the list of number as parameter :
  - rn40-project 431 e46 24b3 7 31